 In The Twilight Zone episode "A World of Difference" this is what everybody thinks happened to Gerry Raigan, an alcoholic actor who seems to have snapped and identified too closely with happy executive character Arthur Curtis.
 He, on the other hand, thinks that he actually is Curtis, trapped in a nightmare world.

-On WKRP in Cincinnati, a well-paying job requires Johnny Fever to play an obnoxious, boisterous live event emcee, to the point he actually does begin to lose himself, and becomes frightened this vile character will become him.
+On WKRP in Cincinnati, a well-paying job requires Johnny Fever to play an obnoxious, boisterous host of a televised disco dance show, to the point he actually does begin to lose himself, and becomes frightened this vile character will become him.
 Twice as interesting for the fact that Johnny Caravella already plays a role as Doctor Johnny Fever - but it is a role he likes.
 His best friend Gordon Sims tried to lose himself in the role of Venus Flytrap, to escape from the memories of his time in Vietnam.
 They catch up with him anyway.

 In an episode of the 1970s British TV series Colditz, an officer in the World War 2 German prisoner of war camp simulates insanity so that he will be repatriated to Britain, the plan being that he will then reveal himself as sane and return to action.
 His simulation succeeds only too well - at the end of the episode, the prisoners in Colditz receive a letter from the officer's wife relating that he actually went insane and is now confined to a mental institution.
 The escape committee then decides that no other prisoner in Colditz is to attempt that ploy.